Morgawr/yokubi/src/Section1/Part2/Lesson20.md

 Is it that Mary is a student?
 </pre>

-You may ask this when you come to the conclusion that Mary might be a student due to circumstantial evidence that might have transpired from a conversation you were having but you aren’t certain about.
+You may ask this when you come to the conclusion that Mary might be a student due to circumstantial evidence that might have transpired from a conversation you were having but you aren't certain about.
 You are seeking some confirmation.

 <pre>
 猫が好きなんですか？